What you will learn

 How to Earn a MicroMasters Program Certificate

-To earn the program certificate, learners must complete and successfully earn a verified certificate in all seven MicroMasters program courses.
+To earn the program certificate, learners must complete and successfully earn a verified certificate in all six MicroMasters program courses.

 From Program Certificate to a Master’s Degree

 MicroMasters programs are designed to offer learners a pathway to an advanced degree and can count as credit toward completing a Master’s degree program.
 Learners who successfully earn this MicroMasters program certificate may apply for admission to a Master’s program, and if accepted, the MicroMasters program certificate will count towards the degree.

 This MicroMasters program offers learners a pathway to Master of Science degree in Electrical and Computer Engineering from edX and Purdue University.
 Learners who successfully complete this MicroMasters program certificate program may apply for admission to the edX/Purdue MSECE program, and if accepted, the MicroMasters program certificate will count as 6 credits (20%) towards the degree.
 30 credit hours are required for the MSECE.

 - Practically every modern electronic and integrated photonic system includes devices reliant on nanotechnology.